Formula & tooling considerations for manufacturing with wood-plastic composites

-Designing and manufacturing from a wood-plastic composite is a remarkably similar process to working with traditional plastics.
+Designing and manufacturing from a wood-plastic composites is a remarkably similar process to working with traditional plastics.
 There are some additional variables, though, that designers and manufacturers should be aware of when material is being selected for a product.
 For manufacturers, understanding the effects of different ratios and tooling configurations on the process will help ensure a smooth project from start to finish.

 The ratio of wood to plastic in the chosen formula of a wood-plastic composite will have some effect on its behavior as it goes through the production process.
 The percentage of wood present in the composite will have an effect on the melt flow index (MFI), for example.
 As a rule, the more wood that is added to the composite, the lower the MFI.